JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 {% endhighlight %}

-The function above, by way of composition of functions, takes a word (i.e., a string) as input, and output a $\text{JSON}$ object with our data.
+The function above, by way of composition of functions, takes a word (i.e., a string) as input, and output a JSON object with our data.
 Pretty cool!

-The only problem is, this is what that $\text{JSON}$ object looks like:
+The only problem is, this is what that JSON object looks like:

 ![](\images\json.png)

 Don't get too scared--it's just a really long, structured string.
-We'll need some other tools in order to efficiently break down the $\text{JSON}$ object into its parts and access our desired data (i.e., the word's most common definition).
-This process is called `parsing`.
+We'll need some other tools in order to efficiently break down the JSON object into its parts and access our desired data (i.e., the word's most common definition).
+This process is called **parsing**.

 ### Parsing JSON